JRoblesEBI/CRC_proteomics_meta-analysis/README.md

 CODE

-R script used for performing Cox regression analysis to the protein expression matrix can be found in "survival analysis" folder: "Cox_regression.R"
+R script used for protein expression normalization and Cox regression.